Law Enforcement Summit

 February 9, 2018 - Phoenix (Stakeholder Focus) AGENDA

 FirstNet-AT&T Public Safety Broadband Regional Forum

 FirstNet News Feed

-Talbot County’s first responders are getting a major boost in their wireless communications with the addition of a new, purpose-built cell site.
-The site – located in Tilghman Island...
+New York’s first responders are getting a major boost in their wireless communications with the addition of 22 new, purpose-built FirstNet cell sites and other network enhancements.
+This new...